githubtraining/actions-and-packages/README.md

 1. To test our CI workflow, we need to trigger it.
 And the event that triggers it is `pull_request`.
 So let's create a pull request to get this workflow running

-1. Go to your `README.md` file and enter edit mode
+1. Go to `index.js` file and enter edit mode.

-1. Make some changes/add some text
+1. Make some changes/add some text.

 1. Commit your changes to a new branch e.g. `add-ci-workflow` and click **Commit changes**